 Have an interview game plan

-A strong candidate’s resume gives you a good sense of their technical skills and experience.
-While the interview offers a chance to dig deeper into these areas, it’s an even better opportunity to assess the soft skills a great credit and collections manager needs.
+Resumes from credit managers should offer a good sense of candidates’ technical skills and experience.
+While the interview offers a chance to dig deeper into these areas, it’s an even better opportunity to assess a potential hire’s soft skills.

-To evaluate a candidate’s experience, ability to think on their feet and express themselves clearly, try open-ended questions like these:
+To evaluate a candidate’s professional experience, as well as their ability to think on their feet and express themselves clearly, try open-ended questions like these:

 - What do you think the difference is between a good credit and collections manager and an outstanding one?